 Heatwaves, drought, bushfires, more extreme rainfall, the potential for higher-impact tropical cyclones, increased coastal flooding, and damage to council-owned assets, roads, footpaths, parks, and tree reserves are all likely impacts of weather-related events on local communities.

-Storm impacts can be catastrophic for people, property and the overall economy.
-The Queensland floods in 2011 forced the evacuation of thousands of people from least 70 towns and cities including the capital city Brisbane.
+Storm impacts can be catastrophic for people, property, and the overall economy.
+The Queensland floods in 2011 forced the evacuation of thousands of people from at least 70 towns and cities including the capital city Brisbane.
 Over 200,000 people were affected, the damage initially was estimated at around A$1 billion, and the estimated reduction in Australia's GDP reached about A$30 billion.